JayeshKakkad-Rotoclear/Rotoclear-C-Pro-Docs/docs/DOCUMENTATION_SUMMARY.md

 ## Completed Documentation

-This document summarizes the comprehensive architectural documentation created for the RotoClear camera system.
+This document summarizes the comprehensive architectural documentation created for the C Pro camera system.

 ## New Documentation Files Created